SamirIngley/LocalDeals/README.md

 LocalDeals: The best price at the nearest location!

-Looks up a user inputted product on websites of businesses within a radius of your location.
+Looks up a user inputted product on websites of businesses within a specified radius at your coordinates.
-Aggregates the prices and displays them in order for you. :) happy shopping
+Aggregates the prices and displays them in order for you.
+:) happy shopping

 NOTE: some websites recognize a bot is using their site and will deny access.
 I am trying a work around using random mouse clicks and slower speed of typing.

+Flaws:
+0. selenium is used to test websites, when testing a website you generally have all the information about where you're supposed to go, and how things are labeled.
+Even consumer grade websites do not use standard labelling for their html.
+I'm, however, not testing websites, I'm searching them blindly - this makes it a little more difficult to manipulate and more error prone, I therefore have to try lots of different methods until one fits.
+If you know of any better methods let me know!
+1. only businesses with websites get searched
+2. only if my code is able to find and access the search box of the website, granted I'm not denied access for being a bot.